w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Students should be able to:

-* create designs that allow to pause, stop, or hide any content that blinks, moves, or auto-updates
+*  design user interfaces that support pausing, stopping, or hiding any content that blinks, moves, or auto-updates
-* ensure flashing content is below the general flash and red flash thresholds
+* design user interfaces with flashing content that is below the general flash and red flash thresholds
-* create designs that allow to provide content that does not flash more than three times in a second
+* design user interfaces that allow to provide content that does not flash more than three times in a second
-* create designs that allow to disable motion animation triggered by interaction, such as additional animations when scrolling
+* design user interfaces that support disabling motion animation triggered by interaction, such as additional animations when scrolling
-* create designs that support mechanisms to stop or control the volume of any audio that plays automatically for more than 3 seconds
+* design user interfaces that support stopping or controling the volume of any audio that plays automatically for more than 3 seconds
-* create designs that prevent changes of context unless the user is aware of them or has explicitly requested such changes
+* design user interfaces that prevent changes of context unless the user is aware of them or has explicitly requested such changes

-{%- comment -%}

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Show examples of different foreground and background combinations.
-Explain how contrast ratios between foreground and background allow users to perceive content and distinguish components from one another.
-For references on contrast ratios , see @@@
-* Show examples of how different pieces of text are perceived depending on their background color.
-Explain that contrast ratios need to be at least 4.5:1.
-For references on how to apply contrast ratios to text (including images of text), see @@@
-* @@@
-* Show examples of different interactive components, such as buttons and links, and explain that they should have a contrast ratio of at least 3:1.
-For techniques on how to add contrast ratios for graphics and interface components, see@@@

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to support assessment:

-* Short Answer Questions &mdash; Give students a set of user interface components and ask them what the contrast ration should be.
-Assess how students understand and distinguish contrast ratios for different user interface components.
-* Practical &mdash; Students design a paper prototype and apply appropriate contrast ratios to text, images of text, user interface components and graphics.
-Assess how students understand and apply contrast ratios based on the different user interface components that they are designing

-{%- endcomment -%}

 ## Ideas to Assess Knowledge for Module